Skip to content

 • Raspberry Pi focus: After completing Chapters 1-18, jump to Chapters 19-20 for hardware projects

-• Career preparation: Complete all chapters, with emphasis on Chapters 21-26 for modern skills
+• Career preparation: Complete all chapters, with emphasis on Chapters 21-27 for modern skills and future trends

 Note: Each chapter includes a list of concepts covered.
 The concepts are derived from a learning graph with 550 nodes ensuring proper prerequisite sequencing.